Overhead & Profit: When Your Claim Should Include O&P

 When Is O&P Owed?

 O&P is owed whenever the repair requires the coordination of multiple trades.
 If your claim involves plumbing, electrical, drywall, painting, and flooring — which most water damage claims do — someone has to manage those trades.
-That's what a general contractor does, and their overhead and profit are legitimate costs of repair.
+That is what a general contractor does, and their overhead and profit are legitimate costs of repair.

 The "Three Trade" Rule